 Why is my dog’s poo white?

 A common question we see online is “why is my dog’s poo white?”
 Dog stools that are white in colour can indicate a variety of things from being diet-related to something more serious like parasites.
-Cleaning up and inspecting your dog’s poo is not exactly what we would call a good time, however, it is a necessary part of caring for your best friend.
+Cleaning up and inspecting your dog’s poo is a necessary part of caring for your best friend.

 So, why IS my dog’s poop white?